-The Oread is a multi-level lodging, hospitality, and business venue with 10 above-ground floors and five below ground levels.
-Located on top of Mount Oread at the north gate of The University of Kansas, the center features 99 guest rooms and suites, two large banquet rooms, a state of the art audio/video theater, tanning salon and fitness center, and a variety of restaurants.
+Located on top of Mount Oread at the north gate of The University of Kansas, Tthe Oread is a hospitality and business venue with 99 guest rooms/suites, two large banquet rooms, a state of the art audio/video theater, tanning salon/fitness center, and a variety of restaurants.

 Public improvements to streets and infrastructure, including a parking garage, were financed initially by the Developer and are reimbursed annually through TIF revenues generated within the district.
-The district began generating TIF revenues in 2009.
-Reimbursements related to this TIF were under review at the time of this report due to a contractual dispute between the City and developer.
-Data related to this TIF cannot be supplied at this time.